 There is no requirement that you must have an attorney to file for Social Security disability benefits, and many people choose to file an application on their own.
-However, when it comes time to apply for benefits, you may wonder whether it is better to have a disability lawyer on your side from the very start.
+However, when it comes time to apply for benefits, you may wonder whether it is better to have an Orange County disability lawyer on your side from the very start.

 The truth is that having the right attorney handling your disability application can be highly beneficial in many ways.
-In order to learn how an attorney can help in your specific situation, contact a California law firm with extensive experience filing disability claims.
+To learn how an attorney can help in your specific situation, contact a law firm with extensive experience filing disability claims.
 Read on for general information about why it may be better to have an attorney on board before you even apply.

 The first benefit of an attorney is not a legal or technical one – it is simply that having a lawyer can significantly reduce the stress and frustration you would certainly experience filing the application on your own.
 The Social Security Administration (SSA) is a notoriously difficult organization to deal with, and you can experience many delays, roadblocks, and other obstacles during the disability application process.
 This can all be a lot to handle when you are already dealing with a serious disability.